Get your personal plan match in 2 minutes

 - Your share: $300/month base

-Zion advantage: Because Zion uses the Cigna PPO network, providers accept pre-negotiated rates automatically.
+Zion advantage: Zion's bill negotiation team works on large bills after service, often achieving significant reductions.
 With Medi-Share and Samaritan, you often need to negotiate cash prices yourself — which can work well but requires more legwork.
+All three plans let you see any provider with no network restriction.

 Planning Your Timeline